W-L/pauNy/README.md

 Further, area under Nx (auN) is the sum of the area under such an Nx curve.
 It does not suffer from the same issues that can affect N50 (see linked blog post), and would therefore be a better measure for assembly contiguity.
-N50 is extremely popular though, but maybe the lack of a simple python module called **p-auN-y** can make a difference?
+N50 is extremely popular though, but maybe introducing a simple python module called **p-auN-y** can make a difference?

 ## Installation